This Week in Sports News: 12 Stories You Need to See

-A roundup of the week's most newsworthy sports industry press releases from PR Newswire, including Peloton's reintroduction and new golf smartwatches from Garmin.
+A roundup of the week's most newsworthy sports industry press releases from PR Newswire, including the Big Ten's first LGBTQ+ symposium and ASICS' new running shoe.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.